gubaruch/Data-mesh-util/README.md

 In general, you should start by configuring administrative users Mesh, ProducerAdmin, and ConsumerAdmin administrators.
 You can then setup the core Data Mesh functionality, and then add Producer and Consumer entries from the respective accounts after enabling Access Keys for the created DataMeshProducer and DataMeshConsumer sample users.

-Please note that Mesh, ProducerAdmin, and ConsumerAdmin must all be assigned Data Lake Admin permissions in Lake Formation.
+15. Please note that Mesh, ProducerAdmin, and ConsumerAdmin must all be assigned Data Lake Admin permissions in Lake Formation.
 This permissions Grant falls out of the scope of this utility as it requires root or Data Lake Admin to assign.
 You can assign these permissions using the AWS Console in the Account you wish to configure.

+a.
 In the AWS Console, choose the Lake Formation service, and then in the left-hand Nav choose Permissions/Administrative Roles &amp; Tasks.
 Add the User or Role configured above as data lake administrator:

 ![](https://github.com/gubaruch/TLC303_reinvent2021/blob/main/doc/image(9).png)

 ![](Rhttps://github.com/gubaruch/TLC303_reinvent2021/blob/main/doc/image(10).png)

-each user in his AWS account , will create an IAM user and will provide the relevant details , which will be populated in the datamesh account.
+b.
+Each user in his AWS account , will create an IAM user and will provide the relevant details , which will be populated in the datamesh account.

-log in to your AWS console
+c.
+Log in to your AWS console

-search for IAM , in the search bar and select IAM.
+d.
+Search for IAM , in the search bar and select IAM.

-we will now create the users which are needed for the data mesh util.
+e.
+We will now create the users which are needed for the data mesh util.

-select **Users** and then **add users **
+f.
+Select **Users** and then **add users **

-enter a user name , and try to make it identifiable - Producer for the producer account , consumer for the consumer account ,central/mesh for central account
+g.
+Enter a user name, and try to make it identifiable - Producer for the producer account , Consumer for the consumer account,Central/Mesh for central account

-under select AWS access type , select  **Access key - Programmatic access** and click **next:permissions**
+h.
+Under select AWS access type , select  **Access key - Programmatic access** and click **next:permissions**

 ![](https://github.com/gubaruch/TLC303_reinvent2021/blob/main/doc/image(11).png)

-under Set permissions , click on **Attach existing policies directly** and checkbox **AdministratorAccess**
+i.
+Under Set permissions , click on **Attach existing policies directly** and checkbox **AdministratorAccess**

-click on **Next:Tags**
+j.
+Click on **Next:Tags**

 ![](https://github.com/gubaruch/TLC303_reinvent2021/blob/main/doc/image(12).png)

-click **Next** and in the last step **Create User**
+k.
+Click **Next** and in the last step **Create User**

-once the user has been created, you will see a page showing the Access key ID and the secret access key .
+l.
+Once the user has been created, you will see a page showing the Access key ID and the secret access key .

-please save those in a notepad , and share those with the mesh account owner so he can then populate the credentials file
+m.
+Please save those in a notepad , and share those with the mesh account owner so he can then populate the credentials file

 ![](https://github.com/gubaruch/TLC303_reinvent2021/blob/main/doc/image(13).png)

-now go to the search bar and search for **Lakeformation**.
+16. Now go to the search bar and search for **Lakeformation**.

-we will now provide datalake admin rights to the user we have just created .
+We will now provide datalake admin rights to the user we have just created .

-click on the left side under Premissions on **Administrative roles and tasks** then click on **Choose administrators.**
+Click on the left side under Premissions on **Administrative roles and tasks** then click on **Choose administrators.**

-select the relevant user which you have created and click **Save**
+Select the relevant user which you have created and click **Save**

 ![](https://github.com/gubaruch/TLC303_reinvent2021/blob/main/doc/image(14).png)

-once done you should see that the IAM user now is a Data lake administrator:
+Once done you should see that the IAM user now is a Data lake administrator:

 ![](https://github.com/gubaruch/TLC303_reinvent2021/blob/main/doc/image(15).png)

-on the mesh account , in cloud9 , open the  **/Data-mesh-util/test/sample-test-creds.json** file
+17. On the mesh account , in cloud9 , open the  **/Data-mesh-util/test/sample-test-creds.json** file

-the Mesh, Producer Admin and Consumer Admin are the ones which should be populated .
+The Mesh, Producer Admin and Consumer Admin sections are the ones which should be populated .

 once those are populated . we can start running the steps .

-the first step is 0\_setup\_central\_account.py , click on the file and on the right side of the screen select **ENV.**
+the first step is 0\setup\central\account.py , click on the file and on the right side of the screen select **ENV.**

-this is where we create an enviorment file which will point to our ceredntials file. set Name for  **CredentialsFile** and Value to  **/home/ec2-user/environment/Data-mesh-util/test/sample-test-creds.json**
+This is where we create an enviorment file which will point to our ceredntials file.
+Set Name for  **CredentialsFile** and Value to  **/home/ec2-user/environment/Data-mesh-util/test/sample-test-creds.json**

-once done click on **Run** and script will start running and executing the relevant tasks
+Once done click on **Run** and script will start running and executing the relevant tasks

 ![](https://github.com/gubaruch/TLC303_reinvent2021/blob/main/doc/image(16).png)

-once the first step was completed , you should see in the output ,the last line as :
+Once the first step was completed , you should see in the output ,the last line as :

 Enabled Account xxxxxxxxxxxxx assume DataMeshAdminReadOnly

 xxxxxxxxxxx should be your AWS consumer account ID.

-go to your AWS producer/consumer accounts .
+18. Go to your AWS producer/consumer accounts.

-go to IAM , you should see a DataMeshProducer user  on the producer account and a DataMeshConsumer user in the consumer account.
+Go to IAM, you should see a DataMeshProducer user on the producer account and a DataMeshConsumer user in the consumer account.

-click on the on the **user name **
+Click on the on the **user name **

-select the **security credentials** tab
+Select the **security credentials** tab

-click on the **create access keys** button
+Click on the **create access keys** button

-make sure you copy the **Access key ID** and the **Secret access key **
+Make sure you copy the **Access key ID** and the **Secret access key **

-the mesh account owner can now populate the producer and consumer account and credentials details .
+The mesh account owner can now populate the producer and consumer account and credentials details.

-once done you should now have the credentials file fully populated .
+Once done you should now have the credentials file fully populated .

-next step is to download the 3 datasets that we will be using for our telecom use cases.
+19. Next step is to download the 3 datasets that we will be using for our telecom use cases.

-we would need to :
+We would need to :

-go to the AWS producer account
+Go to the AWS producer account

-download the datasets from : https://github.com/gubaruch/TLC303_reinvent2021/tree/main/workshop
+Download the datasets from : https://github.com/gubaruch/TLC303_reinvent2021/tree/main/workshop
 create an S3 bucket and upload the 3 datasets , you should have the following folder structure :

 ![](https://github.com/gubaruch/TLC303_reinvent2021/blob/main/doc/image(17).png)

-run the AWS Glue crawler to discover the schemas and build a glue catalog:
+Run the AWS Glue crawler to discover the schemas and build a glue catalog:

-in the search bar type glue and select **AWS Glue**
+In the search bar type glue and select **AWS Glue**

 click on **Crawlers** under **Data catalog**